 Effective pedagogical strategies include:

-• Retrieval practise, Spacing questions and quizzes over time (not massed practise) strengthens memory and transfer.
+• Retrieval practice, Spacing questions and quizzes over time (not massed practice) strengthens memory and transfer.

 • Worked examples, Showing step-by-step how to solve a problem before learners attempt independently (Sweller, 1988).